Pig farming business in Nigeria: Make 500k to a million monthly

 But to start with, let me offer this very straightforward advice; “pig farming is not usually the way the media carries it, and it is not usually the way you hear it from people”.

-Because people see it as a means of producing and selling meat (pork).
+People see it as a means of producing and selling meat (pork).
 But when you get into it, you will discover that it is more than just swine production.

 The most common aspect people talk about when it comes to pig farming is;